- The first Christmas Broadcast

 "She used the same desk and chair as her father King George VI and his father King George V had done."

-In clear, firm tones she thanked her subjects for their "loyalty and affection" since her accession to the throne 10 months ago and promised to continue the work of her father and grandfather to unite the nations of the British Commonwealth and Empire.
+She thanked her subjects for their "loyalty and affection" since her accession to the throne 10 months previously and promised to continue the work of her father and grandfather to unite the nations of the British Commonwealth and Empire.

-She asked them to pray for her on Coronation Day next summer.
+She asked them to pray for her on her Coronation Day the following spring.

 Public concern at this apparent break with tradition prompted The Queen to issue a written message of reassurance that the Broadcast would return in the following year, so popular had it become.